Yitzack/Short-Projects/Alice_Bob/README.md

 # Alice and Bob

 Create a client program and server to send messages between to play with ideas of encryption, authentication, and communication between multiple clients and a server.
 RSA.h is the RSA library in object form.
 RSA_gen.cpp demonstrates the RSA algorithm.
+AES.h is the AES library in object form.
+AES_gen.cpp demonstrates the AES algorithm in ECB (Electronic Code Book) Mode.
+I'm not making more modes as the security application doesn't require it.
+GF256.h is an class for a Galois field of 256 elements.
+No combined operator, such as operator+= or operator>=, were written, but most individual operators were written.

 Will probably copy and paste into a Boid Simulation.